Would you like to stay healthy when you travel? It’s not that difficult! Buy good travel insurance and stick to this basic advice.

 I must admit, I’m a hypochondriac.
 When I first set off on my travels to Thailand a majority of my backpack consisted of medicines.
 I took antibiotics, creams for different rashes, antihistamines, tablets to prevent diarrhoea, to cure it and to help me recover from it.
 I bet that if I had removed these medicaments from my luggage it would have weighed much less.
 Today, after travelling so much and living abroad for over 2 years I know how not to get sick, what to do if I fall ill and what to pack to stay healthy on the road and today I want to share some of my knowledge with you.
+I hope it will help you to travel healthy and happy.

 First thing you need to think of is your travel insurance.
 Travelling without it is not the best idea.
 Healthcare in countries like Thailand, or Peru, might be cheap, but if you have a serious accident and need to stay in a hospital for a while, the cost will grow to unbelievable amounts and, let’s face it, when you’re far away from home, in a foreign country, where you don’t understand the language, you want to get the best care possible.